Serious Versus Deadly Snakebites

 Snake venom very quickly attaches to local tissue and is absorbed into the lymphatic system and very little venom can be removed by suction.
 Cutting may expose the wound to secondary infection.

 – DO NOT apply any electric shock therapy

 – DO NOT apply a tourniquet

-– DO NOT apply ice or warm water, lotion or potions
+– DO NOT apply ice or boiling water, lotion or potions

 Leave the bite site alone, except for cleaning it with cool water and applying a sterile gauze dressing.
-Warm water does not denature snake venom.
+Boiling water does not denature snake venom.
 Do not give the victim alcohol.

 – DO NOT inject antivenom as a first aid measure

 If required, antivenom must be injected intravenously by a medical doctor in a hospital environment and usually in large quantities.
-Anaphylactic shock can be a serious side-effect which may be fatal if not treated promptly.
+Some patients have an allergic reaction to antivenom and this may result in anaphylaxis – a life-threatening condition if not treated promptly.